loeiten/IN2140/os_theory_assignments/self_test_OSes.md

 ## Question 2

-An operating system ensures that processes do not destroy each other by
+An operating system ensures that processes do not destroy for each other by

-- [] it ensures that there is never more than one process using a resource.
+- [] it ensures that there is never more than one process using a resource
 - [] access to shared resources must be done through calls to operating system functions
 - [] it reviews the program code of the process before it starts up (high-level scheduling)
-- [] it has backup functionality that can correct any problems that may occur.
+- [] it has backup functionality that can correct any problems that may occur
 - [] only run one process at a time
-- [] locks those resources the running process is not allowed to touch.
+- [] locks those resources the running process is not allowed to touch

 ## Question 3